PaoloMazzon/JamEngine/Notes.md

  - Load this into Windows and make sure everything works okay on MinGW or MSVC or whatever
  - Make a better error-checking system (in addition to `stderr`) that will likely be a global variable, a couple error setting/getting functions, and a bunch of error constants
+ - Make drawSortedMap convert the `TileMap`'s values into sprite frames so it can be done quicker in the future.

 Possible future additions
 -------------------------